What is Artsmark?

-We have achieved Artsmark Gold on two successive occasions and now, for the last two years, Upper Beeding Primary has embarked on another journey to reaffirm our commitment to the arts.
+We have achieved Artsmark Gold on three successive occasions and now, for the last two years, Upper Beeding Primary has embarked on another journey to reaffirm our commitment to the arts.
 It has been an exciting time which has seen our children access quality learning and resources to ensure that they have an enriched experience across the arts within the curriculum.

 Who has been involved in our Artsmark journey?